zeca1234/PRIVACY_POLICY/PRIVACY_POLICY.md

 ## Rolma Rol215: Privacy policy

-Welcome to the Rolma Rol215 app for Android!
+Welcome to the Rolma Rol215 app for Android & WearOS!

 As an avid Android user myself, I take privacy very seriously.
 I know how irritating it is when apps collect your data without your knowledge.